rbisdorff/Digraph3/docSphinx/tutorial.rst

 	----------------------------------------------------------------
 	Valuation in range: -37.00 to +37.00; global concordance: +11.00

-The outranking valuation characteristic appears as **majority margin** resulting from the difference of the weights of the criteria in favor of the statement that alternative *a01* is at least well perforaming as altenative *a02*.
-No considerable performance difference being observed, no veto or counter.veto situation is triggered in this pairwsie comparison.
+The outranking valuation characteristic appears as **majority margin** resulting from the difference of the weights of the criteria in favor of the statement that alternative *a01* is at least well performing as alternative *a02*.
+No considerable performance difference being observed, no veto or counter.veto situation is triggered in this pairwise comparison.
 Such a case is, however, observed for instance when we pairwise compare the performances of alternatives *a03* and *a02*:
 	>>> odg.showPairwiseComparison('a03','a02')
 	*------------  pairwise comparison ----*
 	Comparing actions : (a03, a02)